 “Very impressive!” said Ms. Sneed.
 “This mystery writing activity is challenging.
 But the graphic organizers will help my students get there.
 I’m in!”

-Try Mystery Writing with Paper Bags
+Try Mystery Writing Activities with Paper Bags

-Later, Ms. Sneed paged through the mystery writing unit.
-She read the description of a second activity:
+Later, Ms. Sneed paged through the unit.
+She read the description of a second mystery writing activity:

 Do you want something a little more lively?
 Try paper bag mysteries.
 Here’s how it works: Kids pull character, setting, and situation cards from paper bags.
-Then they concoct a mystery story around those elements.
+Then they concoct a story around those elements.
 This writing activity is a real crowd pleaser!

-For Simple Mystery Writing, Make Puzzle Pictures
+For a Simple Project, Make Puzzle Pictures

 - Select a photo.
 (It can be cut from a magazine or printed.)